ucb-stat133/stat133-fall-2017/hws/hw00-markdown.md

 ### Cooking Recipe

 Write about your favorite cooking recipe (or any other recipe).
-You can write a recipe for a breakfast, or for a cocktail, or anything you like.
+You can write a recipe for a breakfast, or a fancy cocktail, or anything you like.

 -   Use an **unordered** list (of bullets) to list the ingredients.
+-   Use another unordered list to list any "special" kitchen tools that are needed.
--   Use an ordered list to list all the steps of the recipe.
+-   Use an ordered list to list and describe all the steps of the recipe.
 -   If possible, look for an image online that you could insert to show the appearance of the meal (plate, drink, etc).
+-   Or even better, take a picture of the outcome and include it in your document!
+-   Also include a description of when to use the recipe?
+-   Is there a special season of the year for it?
+-   Are there variations of the recipe?
+Using other ingredients?

 ### Quadratic Equation